 Denver Economic Development & Opportunity released the sixth edition of its Denver Capital Matrix, a resource directory of funding sources for Denver’s small businesses and entrepreneurs.
 The matrix identifies more than 400 funding sources including traditional bank lending, venture capital firms, private equity firms, angel investors, mezzanine sources, investment banking institutions, and others that have funded Colorado businesses.

 Access to financing is key for entrepreneurs and new businesses.
-Small Business Innovation Research Grants are also an important source of financing, and Colorado ranks fifth in this measure per worker.
+Small Business Innovation Research Grants are also an important source of financing, and Colorado ranks sixth in this measure per worker.

 Additional Colorado Loan and Grant Programs can be found online at the Colorado Department of Local Affairs